nd-crane/trusted_ke/evaluations/README.md

 We do not evaluate correctness of entity labels.

+*Note:* Some tools, like PL-Marker, run an NER subtask as well as their primary function.
+We provide an NER evaluation for those tools as well, and they are listed with the label "NER" in the automatic README.
+On top of that, we also do an NER evaluation of each NEL tool, using the entities found for entity linking.
+This is not intended as a primary metric for NEL evaluation.

 ### Correctness evaluation for CR

 We report 4 metrics for CR evaluation, because they each capture a different aspect of a tool's performance: